firoorg/firo-client/README.md

 This is an (experimental) client for the [Firo](https://firo.io/) network.
 Currently, it requires connection to a fully trusted firod full node.

+Currently you must use node version 15 due to a dependency on sass-loader.

 ## Installing firod

 For an unbundled install, it's required that you manually link binaries compiled from the `client-api` branch of the